The Lost World: Jurassic Park: Locations

+Trailer scenes

+The research trailer used by Malcolm's team is a modified 1997 Fleetwood Southwind Storm RV, several of which were made for the filming of various scenes.
+One scene depicts the group after their arrival on Isla Sorna; this was filmed at Patrick's Point, in a visitor parking lot that was covered in dirt and vegetation for the shoot.

-A 1997 Fleetwood Southwind Storm RV was used to depict the mobile trailer lab.
-Several trailers were created for filming.
-Scenes involving the trailer lab were shot in Eureka, followed by filming at Universal.
-For shots in which half of the trailer dangles from a cliff, a whole mountainside was built over the structure of Universal's parking garage, and the trailer was dangled against the mountainside using a 95-ton crane.
-Before the trailer is shoved off the cliff, it is attacked by the T. rex adults who slam their heads into the vehicle.
-Animatronic versions of the adults were used for this scene, and the damage to the trailer was authentically caused by the animatronics rather than through computer effects.
-Shots involving both the animatronic T. rexes and the trailer together were filmed on Universal's Stage 24.
-Other shots involving the trailer were filmed on Stage 27.
+The trailer attack sequence was filmed at Universal Studios over the course of nearly a month, wrapping in October 1996.
+For shots in which half of the trailer dangles from a cliff, a whole mountainside was built over a Universal parking garage, with the trailer dangled against it using a 95-ton crane.
+Some of the dangling trailer shots were also filmed on Stage 27, where a hole in the roof had to be made to accommodate the crane.
+Before being shoved off the cliff, the T. rex adults attack the trailer by slamming their heads into it.
+This scene used animatronic dinosaurs, which caused authentic damage to the trailer rather than through the use of computer effects.
+Shots involving the animatronic T. rexes and the trailer together were filmed on Stage 24.
+An 80 ft track was built into the stage floor, allowing the T. rexes to be moved backward and forward.

-A portion of the trailer scene was filmed in a continuous take using a 26 ft crane arm.
-The camera would track actor Richard Schiff as his character travels through part of the trailer to throw rope down to the other characters, who are stuck in the other portion of the trailer as it dangles over the side of the cliff.
+A portion of the sequence was filmed in a continuous take using a 26 ft crane arm.
+The camera would track actor Richard Schiff as his character Eddie travels through part of the trailer to throw rope down to the other characters, who are stuck in the rear half of the trailer as it dangles over the side of the cliff.
 This shot required precise timing to get right, and a dolly track also had to be built into the stage.
-While filming inside the trailer, the camera would lose focus because of interference from some piece of the electronic equipment inside the vehicle.
+While filming inside the trailer, the camera would lose focus because of interference from some piece of the electronic equipment in the vehicle.
 After 15 failed takes, the film crew was close to giving up on the shot, until a remote-focus mechanism was mounted onto the camera.
-Ultimately, the film crew managed to get three good takes over the course of nine hours.
 Another issue resulted from the scene taking place during a storm, as the artificial rain fogged the camera lens, and the camera's rain deflectors failed.
+Ultimately, the crew managed to get three good takes during the nine-hour shoot.